UI / AI Lead 2026–present

 Instant SQL

 Instant SQL applies Bret Victor’s principles of immediate feedback and deep observability to the antiquated world of writing queries.
-The talk is about SQL, but it’s as much about human attention, flow state, and getting good at something while having fun. it’s about twenty-five minutes, and the best outline of my worldview on design.
+The talk is about SQL, but it’s as much about human attention, flow state, and getting good at something while having fun.
+It’s about twenty-five minutes and is the best outline of my worldview on design.

 Column Explorer